jessems/jessems.com/src/posts/2023-04-08-custom-next-components-check-list/index.md

 ![](images/20230409140115.gif)

-The commit for this step is: 86367d9f058ecbf960a4adcecf9643f677656376

-## Listening for keyboard keys and dispatching an action
+## Step 3: Listening for keyboard keys

 We've got a task item for which we can enter and exit edit mode, but perhaps you noticed ENTER and ESCAPE don't do anything.
 Let's fix that.